 In-view ads are in high demand across the advertising industry.
 Instead of rubbing the genie’s belly hoping their ads are seen by a reader, advertisers can now guarantee that their ads are being engaged with.
 Say what?

-When understanding in-view ads, there are three metrics to pay attention to: dwell time, engaged time and percent in-view.
+When understanding in-view ads, there are three metrics to pay attention to: dwell time, engagement time and percent in-view.

 How many tabs do you have open on your computer right now?
 As I write this, I have 13 tabs open, each to a different site that I ‘intend’ to get back to.
 Out of those 13 tabs, I’ve skimmed the homepage for two of those sites.
 Since the ads that are on all 13 open pages are considered an impression, those advertisers have had to pay for my internet ADD habit without receiving any user engagement in return.
 In effect, those advertisers have wasted their ad budget on me.